 The risk of events which could occur after steady state is achieved is defined as long term for the purpose of this assessment.
-This timeline begins after steady state is achieved and continues in perpetuity.
-However, the identification and assessment of these risks is limited to what the assessment team can envision for the next 100 years based on the current remediation plan.
+The assumed endpoint of this timeline is 100 years, beginning after steady state is achieved.
+The identification and assessment of these risks is limited to what the assessment team can envision for the next 100 years based on the current remediation plan.
 This 100 year period is the time in which the remedial components are expected to function within specified parameters with ongoing maintenance.
-This time frame does include low probability events, such as a 1 in 500 year rainfall event.
+However, this time frame does include low probability events, such as a 1 in 500 year rainfall event.
 If the remediation plan is changed, or at some future point a new remediation technology is implemented, the long term risks would require reassessment.